- Extensive feature set

 The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the audio for information.
-Although claimed to be targeting enthusiasts, the hopeless display makes the Max 360 better suited to drivers favoring set-and-forget operation and minimal interaction.
-Learn more about OLED displays...
+Although claimed to be targeting enthusiasts, the dim display makes the Max 360 better suited to drivers favoring set-and-forget operation and minimal interaction.
+Learn more about OLED displays.

-Like its GPS-enabled siblings, the Max 360 reliably locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
-However, it showed a tendency to incorrectly interpret K-band signals as Ka-band and on those occasions, it inexplicably refused to lock out the offending signal.
+Like its GPS-enabled siblings, the Max 360 automatically locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
+However, it showed a tendency to incorrectly interpret K-band signals as Ka-band and on those occasions, it refused to lock out the offending signal.